jjoschyy/W1Direct/readme.md

 ## Synopsis

-NodeJS Addon for simple usage of 1wire over I2C and DS2482-100 and DS2482-800 master.
+NodeJS addon for simple usage of 1wire over I2C and DS2482-100/800 master.
 Multiple masters and overdrive speed is supported.
 Target OS is LINUX with I2C module loaded.
 Currently only tested on Rasberry PI.
 The following devices are supported:

 - DS18S20
 - DS18B20